phac-nml/irida/doc/developer/getting-started/index.md

 {:.no_toc}

 * *development* - This is the main running development branch.
 It represents the latest features that have been developed by the team.
 Features here should be kept in a state that they can be released at any time.
-* *master* - This is the release branch.
+* *main* - This is the release branch.
 It should be kept at the latest stable release.
 * feature branches - These should be created by the developers as they work on new additions to the application.
 They should be branched off *development* and merged back once the feature is entirely complete and ready to release.
-* hotfix branches - These branches will be created when there is an bug in the master branch which must be fixed immediately.
-When these branches are complete they should be merged into both *development* and *master*.
+* hotfix branches - These branches will be created when there is an bug in the main branch which must be fixed immediately.
+When these branches are complete they should be merged into both *development* and *main*.

 #### Release tags & versioning scheme
 {:.no_toc}

 IRIDA uses a [CalVer](https://calver.org/) style versioning scheme.
 This means the release version number is based on the year and month that it was released.
 The scheme used is `YY.0M.minor`.
 First segment is last 2 digits of the year, 2nd is 2 digit month, and 3rd is the number of bugfix release (optional).
 For example a major release in January 2019 would be `19.01`.
 If a bugfix release was performed for that version, it would be `19.01.1`.

-Whenever code is merged into *master*, a release should be created.
+Whenever code is merged into *main*, a release should be created.
 To mark the release the person merging the code should create a git tag at the point of the merge.

 ```bash
 git tag YY.MM.minor